MohamedKamalOthman/Blogger-Website--Not-Finished-/README.md

-# DSC Web Development Track 2021
+# DSC Web Development Track 2021 Project

 ## How to use?
 - Open the terminal in your device.